boringlee24/candle_benchmarks/README.md

 ## How to set up

-To run in discovery, create an anaconda environment using the ```environment.yml``` file.
+To run in local cluster, create an anaconda environment using the ```environment.yml``` file.
 Then activate the ``tf2`` conda environment.

-To run in AWS, go to the ``containerized_distributed_training`` repo and launch the container just like the other benchmarks.
+To run in AWS, go to the [containerized_distributed_training](https://github.com/boringlee24/containerized_distributed_training) repo and launch the container.
 Note that in AWS, if you use ``g4dn.xlarge`` instance you may run into out-of-memory issue, consider using ``g4dn.2xlarge`` when debugging on a single T4 GPU.

-## How to run in discovery
+## How to run in local cluster

 Go to the directory of each model.
 Run this command to benchmark over 4 GPUs: